flybywiresim/docs/docs/beginner-guide/landing.md

 **Situation:**

 - Aircraft has landed and is still on the center line of the runway.
-- Speed is < 40 knots
+- Speed is < 40 knots.
-- Flaps are up
+- Flaps are up.

 We look for the next runway exit and slow down to about 15 knots before we start turning off the runway.